james2m/canard/README.md

     end

-If a User has both the :manager and :admin roles Canard will apply the abilities in the following order.
-First it will look for a users abilities, then it will look for the roles in the order they are defined e.g.
+If a User has both the :manager and :admin roles, Canard looks first for user abilities.
+Then it will look for other roles in the order that they are defined:

     app/abilities/users.rb
     app/abilities/manager.rb
     app/abilities/admin.rb

-Therefore each the later abilities only need to build on their predecessors.
+Therefore each of the later abilities can build on its predecessor.

 Usage
 =====
-To generate some abilities for the User.
+To generate some abilities for the User:

     $ rails g canard:ability user can:[read,create]:[account,statement] cannot:destroy:account
     create  app/abilities/users.rb
     invoke  rspec
     create    spec/abilities/user_spec.rb

-Generates an ability folder in Rails root and an associated spec;
+This action generates an ability folder in Rails root and an associated spec:

     app.abilities/
       users.rb
     spec/abilities/
       users_spec.rb

-The resulting app/abilities/users.rb will look something like this;
+The resulting app/abilities/users.rb will look something like this:

     Canard::Abilities.for(:user) do